Inventory API Process Flow

 UNLINKED_RETURNWASTEA quantity of items was returned by the customer and deemed to be unsellable.
 The return isn't affiliated with a specific transaction.

-In addition to the support state transitions, the Inventory API might return additional read-only states as part of the change history for a given item variation.
-Transitions to or from read-only states can only be triggered from within Square products.
+The Inventory API might also show additional read-only states in the change history of an item variation.
+Transitions to or from these read-only states can only be initiated by Square products.

 Link to section